E-commerce expert Jens Armbrecht in an interview: The advantages of Amazon’s vendor program

 Vorteile des Vendorenprogramms Interview

-Amazon sellers can sell their goods not only as sellers but also as a vendor.
+Amazon sellers can sell their goods not only as a Seller but also as a Vendor.
 This means that they do not sell directly to end customers but become a supplier to Amazon.
-This creates a classic B2B business relationship with the online giant.
+A classic B2B business relationship is established with the online giant.

 However, many forums contain frustrated vendors reporting difficulties with the program.
-Additionally, it seems that more and more content that was originally reserved for vendors is being made available to sellers.
-So what are the advantages of the vendor program?
+Additionally, it seems that more and more content originally reserved for vendors is being made available to sellers.
+So where do the advantages of the vendor program lie?

 The online giant is rather reserved with information about the program.
 Only in Vendor Central do sellers learn more.
-However, registration as a vendor is required for this.
+For this, registration as a vendor is necessary.

 Therefore, we spoke with Jens Armbrecht, e-commerce expert and founder of Shopvires, about the advantages of the vendor program.